pabo/jest-enforce/README.md

 ### Functionality
 The command line util calls `jestEnforce.checkMockImports()`, which inspects all `.spec` files under `./src` and tells you if you are not mocking modules you should be mocking.

+For now, this is **non-blocking**, meaning it warns you on the command line but doesn't get in your way.

 ### Configuration
 You can add a configuration to your `package.json` file: